Galois Action and Localization in Number Fields: Localization and the Class Group

 Once again, as we must have $h_K\equiv0$ or $1$ mod $p$, this constitutes a serious restriction for extensions of (odd) prime degree.
-Now, note also that any Sylow $q$-subgroup of $Cl_K$ is invariant under automorphism.
-Thus, by the same logic, any restriction placed on $Cl_K$ may also be applied to its Sylow $q$-subgroups.
+Now, note also that any Sylow $q$-subgroup of $\Cl_K$ is invariant under automorphism.
+Recalling that a group is the direct product of its Sylow $q$-subgroups, by the same logic, any restriction placed on $\Cl_K$ may also be applied to its Sylow $q$-subgroups.
 Applying this also to Theorem \ref{n>1}, the following stronger result which appears in \cite{Lemmermeyer2003} is immediate.

-\begin{cor} Let $K$ be a Galois number field of degree $p$ where $p$ is an odd prime.
-Then, the Sylow $p$-subgroup of $Cl_K$ is not isomorphic to $\bbz/p^n\bbz$ for any $n\geq 2$. \end{cor}
+\begin{cor} Let $K$ be cyclic of degree $p^m$ where $p$ is an odd prime.
+Then, the Sylow $p$-subgroup of $\Cl_K$ is not isomorphic to $\bbz/p^n\bbz$ for any $n > m$. \end{cor}

 In the same way, we can greatly strengthen Theorem \ref{cong}.